Mapping the Course for Prompt-based Structured Prediction: Evaluation

-We experiment with Llama-3.1-8B-Instruct \citep{dubey2024llama} and Mistral-7B-Instruct-v0.2 \citep{jiang2023mistral7b} as our base models.
+\paragraph{Experimental Settings} We experiment with Llama-3.1-8B-Instruct \citep{dubey2024llama} and Mistral-7B-Instruct-v0.2 \citep{jiang2023mistral7b} as our base models.
 For fine-tuning experiments, we use LoRA \citep{hu2022lora} in combination with the Mistral-7B-Instruct-v0.2 model.
-Details of our hyperparameter selection can be found in Appendix \ref{appendix:coref-hyperparam}.
+Details of our hyperparameter selection and hardware use can be found in Appendices \ref{appendix:coref-hyperparam} and \ref{app:hardware}, respectively.
 We evaluated performance by reporting macro F1 scores.